-- This is particularly important for managing risks if your athlete is training or competing abroad (e.g. it is recommended airline and travel insurance policies are reviewed to establish how safe it is and what cover is provided, particularly for an athlete nearing the end of a pregnancy). - To monitor the support to pregnant athletes, it is recommended that on the UKS Athlete Nominations Portal you declare when your athlete is or has been pregnant in the past 12 months.
+This is particularly important for managing risks if you are training or competing abroad (e.g. it is recommended airline and travel insurance policies are reviewed to establish how safe it is and what cover is provided, particularly when you are nearing the end of your pregnancy).

-- 1. Once informed, consider who should attend the initial meeting. - 2.
-Ensure a risk assessment is conducted when adapting your athlete's IADP. - 3.
-Understand the implications of athlete's training or competing abroad.
+- 1. After informing your SGB, consider who should attend the initial meeting. - 2.
+Inform your SGB of any care and appointments during your pregnancy, in advance. - 3.
+Ensure a risk assessment is conducted when adapting your IADP. - 4.
+Understand the implications of you training and competing abroad while pregnant.